 Illustration by Federico Manasse

-With a style so elegant that watching him simply dribbling or becoming involved in merely processing the ball through the phases, observing Sušić was truly captivating.
-He made the ball move in extravagant ways, lent a beauty to football that made even the hardiest of passionate ultras weak at the knees, and swept the most unromantic of PSG and Bosnian fans off their feet with his extraordinary deftness of touch.
+With a style so elegant, a speed of thought and turn so sharp, observing Sušić was truly captivating.
+He made the ball move in extravagant ways, lent a beauty to football that made even the hardiest of ultras weak at the knees, and swept the most unromantic of PSG and Bosnian fans off their feet with his extraordinary deftness of touch.

 Sušić won far fewer titles than he really ought to have for a player of such world-class talent, but while certain big names can sometimes be found guilty of underachieving, it wasn’t quite the case with him.
 It was more that Sušić found himself powerless to resist the challenge of moving against the grain.

-During his time playing in the Yugoslav league, a player of his technical and spiritual ability could easily have turned out for the dominant sides of Red Star Belgrade and Partizan FK but, ever the fiery battler, Sušić opted to stick with FK Sarajevo to front his own noble cause.
-Backing himself, his own ability and talent to shine through, he may not have lifted silverware with the club but he managed a feat far greater in his eyes; fortifying his own reputation and building a strong character that he would later come to rely upon.
+During his time playing in the Yugoslav First League, a player of his technical and spiritual ability could easily have turned out for the dominant sides of Red Star and Partizan but, ever the fiery battler, Sušić opted to stick with FK Sarajevo to front his own noble cause.
+Backing himself, his ability and talent to shine through, he may not have lifted silverware with the club but he managed a feat far greater in his eyes: fortifying his own reputation and building a strong character that he would later come to rely upon.

 What stands out for his admirers, though, are the phenomenal series of hat-tricks he recorded in the space of a year-and-a-half against Romania, Italy and Argentina; cherished memories that teased the idea that he could have done so much more had he not retired from international football aged 35 with more still to give.